What are lentils? Turns out, they’re one of the most nutritious foods on the planet. Here’s everything you need to know, including recipes!

 - Protect Against Heart Disease: Lentils are rich in polyphenols, micronutrients thought to help protect against cardiovascular disease.
 (Source)

 What are brown and green lentils?

 These are the most “standard” varieties when you think of lentils — and the type featured in the recipe below!
 They cook quickly (in 20 to 30 minutes), and tend to fall apart when cooked instead of hold their shape.

-- Easy Brown Lentils
+- Seasoned Brown Lentils (or Instant Pot Lentils)

 - Quick Lentil Curry